strategineer/personal-website/content/bin/rpg/glogm.md

 the PCs can travel 30 miles a day.
 Horses don't let the PCs travel more quickly, but they do make the journey easier.

-Every hex travelled on foot �lls 1 Inventory Slot with Fatigue.
+Every hex travelled on foot fills 1 Inventory Slot with Fatigue.
 Riding a horse or a cart negates the Fatigue gain unless the weather is terrible or the road is very rough.